September 28, 2025 | Bryan Berk

 This slows down your concentration and makes you feel drowsy.

-Then when you load up on carbs, you'll also end up having a sugar crash leading to fatigue.
+Then when you load up on carbs and sugar, you'll also end up having a sugar crash leading to fatigue.

-Even if you don't have carbs for breakfast and only eat something like eggs…
+Even if you don't have carbs and sugar for breakfast, and only eat something like eggs...

 You'll still have your body begin digesting food which puts you in an unproductive state.